aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/workflows_adv.rst

 Returning an exit code instructs the engine to abort the work chain, and set the corresponding exit status and message on the node in the provenance graph.

 In principle, you can use any positive integer when you define an exit code, however, there are some naming conventions that are generally respected by plugin developers.
-Note that these are not enforced and so you can decide to ignore them, however, they might complicate interoperability with other plugins.
+Note that these are not enforced and so you can decide to ignore them, however, that might complicate interoperability with other plugins.
 The following integer ranges are reserved or suggested:

     *   0 -  99: Reserved for internal use by ``aiida-core``